matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 ## Security considerations

 This is another timeline event where any room participant can send a push notification to others.
-Since this will make clients ring this has a higher effect on the receiver.
-Since ringing has to obey the mute settings, it is very easy for the targeted users to mitigate the "attack".
+Since this will make clients ring this has a high impact on the receiver.
+However, since ringing has to obey the mute settings, it is very easy for the targeted users to mitigate unwanted ringing.
 It can be very much compared to spamming a room with "@room" messages.

 The default power level for `m.call.notify` is `50` and equivalent to the default